European shares helped by ECB vow to keep rates low

 Low interest rates make equities look attractive relative to bonds, while reducing the borrowing costs for companies themselves and stimulating domestic demand by encouraging consumers and businesses to spend rather than save.

-Egyptian tycoon Naguib Sawiris, AT&T and America Movil have made contact with the core investors in the Italian firm investors who want to sell their shares, a source close to the situation said.
+Egyptian tycoon Naguib Sawiris, AT&T and America Movil have made contact with the core investors in the Italian firm who want to sell their shares, a source close to the situation said.

 Gains on the broader market, however, were capped by ongoing concerns over Syria, with talks on how to deal with the civil war there set to dominate the G20 meeting of the world's major nations.

-Activity in September put options on EuroSTOXX 50 - which give the right to sell the index and are thus used to position for market weakness - on the Eurex exchange was twice as high as for call options.
+Activity in September put options on EuroSTOXX 50 - which give the right to sell the index and are thus used to position for market weakness - on the Eurex exchange was nearly twice as high as for call options.

 Adding to investor caution were expectations that the U.S. Federal Reserve will start to scale back its asset purchases stimulus programme this month - for which jobs numbers on Friday may prove an important sign.